srjoeraj/blog/content/zet/cka-exam-tips.md

 ---
-title : "CKA Exam Experience"
-subtitle : "Cleared the Certified Kubernetes Administrator certification" date : 2024-08-07
+title : "Tips on clearing the CKA" subtitle : "My advice on clearing the Certified Kubernetes Administrator Exam." date : 2024-08-08
 tags:
 - Certification
 - CKA